Article Translations: (Spanish)

 Three major things contribute to high cholesterol levels:

-- diet: a diet high in fats, particularly saturated and trans fats
+- diet: eating a diet high in fats, particularly saturated fat and trans fat

-- heredity: having parents or a parent with high cholesterol
+- heredity: having a parent or close family member with high cholesterol

-Kids who are physically active, eat healthy foods, don't have a family history of high cholesterol or heart disease, and aren't overweight have a lower risk for high cholesterol.
-Your doctor will help decide when your child's cholesterol level should be checked.
+People who are physically active, eat healthy foods, don't have a family history of high cholesterol or heart disease, and aren't overweight are less likely to have high cholesterol.

 How Is High Cholesterol Diagnosed?

-Current guidelines recommend that all kids be screened for high blood lipids at least once when they're between 9 and 11 years old and again between 17 and 21.
+All kids should have their cholesterol checked when they're between 9 and 11 years old and again when they're between 17 and 21.

 - have a parent or other close relative with a total cholesterol higher than 240 mg/dL

-- have a family history of cardiovascular disease prior to age 55 in men and age 65 in women
+- have a family history of cardiovascular disease before age 55 in men and age 65 in women

-- have a certain medical conditions (such as kidney disease, Kawasaki disease, or juvenile idiopathic arthritis)
+- have some kinds of medical conditions (such as kidney disease, Kawasaki disease, or juvenile idiopathic arthritis)

 - are overweight or obese

-- have additional risk factors, such as diabetes, high blood pressure, or cigarette smoking
+- have diabetes, high blood pressure, or smoke cigarettes

 According to the National Cholesterol Education Program (NCEP) guidelines, the ranges of total and LDL cholesterol for kids and teens 2–18 years old are: